adamhl8/discord-bot-shared/README.md

 import { CommandInteraction, SlashCommandBuilder } from 'discord.js'

 const myCommand: Command = {
+  command: new SlashCommandBuilder()
+    .setName('my-command')
-  command: new SlashCommandBuilder().setName('my-command').setDescription('This command does stuff.'),
+    .setDescription('This command does stuff.') as SlashCommandBuilder,
   run: (interaction: CommandInteraction) => {
     // do stuff
   },